 Students learn best when they are happy and feel that their needs are being met.
 We all feel the need for recognition.
 When students successfully attempt learning new skills or knowledge, teachers will recognise their quality work with the award of a Commendation on Sentral.
-Areas of recognition are; attendance, behaviour, effort, initiative, participation, leadership, and school service.
+Areas of recognition are; Application, achievement, progress.